gabors-data-analysis/gabors-data-analysis.github.io/_pages/one-page-summary.md

 **More info: [Front Matter](https://assets.cambridge.org/97811084/83018/frontmatter/9781108483018_frontmatter.pdf), [Table of contents](https://assets.cambridge.org/97811084/83018/toc/9781108483018_toc.pdf), [PDF of sample chapters](https://www.book2look.com/vbook.aspx?id=9781108483018)**

 ## Case studies with a global coverage on diverse topics
-A cornerstone of this textbook are **47 case studies** spreading over one-third of our material because working through case studies is the best way to learn data analysis.
+Working through case studies is the best way to learn data analysis.
+Thus, a cornerstone of this textbook are **47 case studies** spreading over one-third of our material.
 Each of our case studies starts with a relevant question and answers it in the end, using real life data and applying the tools and methods covered in the particular chapter.
-Case studies have a large variation in fields and geogrpahy, for example:
+Case studies cover a wide range of topics and come from different geographical areas, for example:

 * Finding a good deal among hotels with multiple regression (EU) [**More**](/casestudies/#ch07a-finding-a-good-deal-among-hotels-with-simple-regression)
 * Estimating gender and age differences in earnings (USA) [**More**](/casestudies/#ch09a-estimating-gender-and-age-differences-in-earnings)